paladin-t/begui/README.md

   * returns the queried `Widget` or `nil`
 * `widget:captured()`: gets whether this `Widget` has captured mouse event.
   * returns `true` for captured, otherwise `false`
+* `widget:touch(theme, delta, event)`: touches the `Widget` and its children recursively; this operation calls the `update` to refresh the widgets' layout but doesn't draw anything; used to prepare layout in advance to avoid flicking before tweening, etc. do not call this unless you really need to
+  * `theme`: the theme to draw with
+  * `delta`: elapsed time since previous update
+  * `event`: optional, omit it for common usage, pass a prefilled event to prevent default event
 * `widget:tween(t)`: schedules a tweening procedure
   * `t`: the tweening object
   * returns `self`